ibm-cloud-docs/vmware-service/vmaas/vdc-adding.md

 ## Procedure to order {{site.data.keyword.vcf-aas}} multitenant virtual data centers
 {: #vdc-adding-procedure-mt}

+When you use resource groups for IAM access, you must keep the Cloud Director site and all of the VDCs in the Cloud Director site in the same resource group.
+{: requirement}

 1. In the VMware Solutions console, click the **{{site.data.keyword.vmware-service_short}}** card.
 2. In the **{{site.data.keyword.vmware-service_short}}** page, select the **Multitenant Virtual data center** card.
 3. Specify the VDC name and select the resource group.
-4. Select the pricing plan according to your consumption needs.
-5. Select the region of the Cloud Director site, the Cloud Director instance, and data center.
+4. Select the region of the Cloud Director site, the Cloud Director instance, and data center.
 The instance and data center names are filtered based on the region setting.
-6. Optionally toggle fast provisioning of VMs on.
+5. Optionally toggle fast provisioning of VMs on.
-7. Review your options for a network edge:
+6. Review your options for a network edge:
    * To order a network edge, ensure that the toggle for **Create with network edge** is on and complete the following steps.
       1. Select the network connection for the edge.
 If the Cloud Director site is a private-only connection, the **Private only** option is available.
       2. Specify the edge type.
 Edge storage costs might occur.
    * To order without a network edge, toggle **Create with network edge** off.
 This option is suitable for centralized networking administration and control over multiple VDCs.
+7. Select the pricing plan according to your consumption needs.
 8. Select resource allocations according to your pricing plan.
    * For on-demand, optionally enable consumption limits.
 Then, select the vCPU and RAM limits.
 Toggle the consumption limit option off if you do not want to set limits.
 Limits define the ceiling on the maximum amount of vCPU and RAM that can be used by the multitenant VDC.
    * For reserved, select the vCPU and RAM capacity reservation for the VDC.
 The CPU and RAM are reserved for exclusive use by the VDC and are metered monthly for the full reservation.